-10.7.4.6 Reference number
+4.4.6 Reference number

-Printing must be composed of four different and predefined figures (from 0 to 9) as outlined in Annex B2B3.
+Printing must be composed of four different and predefined figures (from 0 to 9) as outlined in Annex B3 on page 28 below.
 The font style and size must replicate precisely the font style and size the manufacturer commonly uses on that tag within the market.

 For the ear tags where machine readability will be assessed a 12 digit barcode must be printed on the tags in addition to the reference number.
-The 12 digit barcode consists of the three numbers of the test code as defined in 10.7.4.6 followed by zeroes and the reference number.
+The 12 digit barcode consists of the three numbers of the test code as defined in in Annex B3 (page 28 below) followed by zeroes and the reference number.

-10.7.4.7 Test code
+4.4.7 Test code